chingu-voyages/v9-toucans-team-08/README.md

 ## Resources and Acknowledgements:

 - The Chingu Voyage Handbook (https://chingu.gitbook.io/chingu-handbook-voyage-9/cohort-guide/).
 - [The Chingu team](https://chingu.io/team).
 We thank them for their patience and wisdom.
-We love the colloborative community they bring together and because of this, we learned alot together.
+We love the colloborative community they bring together and because of this, we build stuff together. :raised_hands:

 ## Further thoughts: